The University Sabbatical Scheme replaces both the existing University Sabbaticals and the Learning and Teaching Project Awards.

 3. Doctoral Completion – administered by RIDO

-Sabbaticals may last from 10 to 75 days and applicants may apply for up to £15,000.
+Sabbaticals may last up to 75 days and applicants may apply for up to £15,000.

 Following the successful completion of the project and dissemination of the findings, the recipient of an Education (Learning and Teaching) Sabbatical will be eligible to apply to become an Anglia Ruskin University Associate Teaching Fellow.